ExcaliburZero/christopher-randall-wells.divshot.io/about.md

 ## Languages
 The following are the programming languages that I know to some degree.

+### Java
+Java was the first programming language that I learned, and it is the one which I am most proficient in.
+However, I have yet to make any notable projects using Java currently.

 ### Python
 Python is the programming language that I am most skilled in.
 I have sort of a beginner's proficiency in it, but am able to learn more about it as I use it.
 The largest project I have used Python in is [Jekyll Helper](https://excaliburzero.github.io/jekyll-helper/).

 I learned most of my knowledge of Python through Codeacademy's tutorials on Python, as well as through my work on various side-projects in which I used Python.

+### C
+C is a language which I am slightly familiar with.
+I began learning C through a programming course I took in high school.
+I have worked with C a bit since then, but I am not very proficient in it.

 ### Lua
 Lua is a programming language that I am somewhat familiar with.
 I have worked with Lua mainly through making mods and source contributions to the open source game Minetest.